onlyquake/xonotic-wiki/overkill-tutorial.md

 ### When starting to move:

-Dodging Overkill's defining feature.
+Dodging is Overkill's defining feature.
 When you want to start moving, **quickly press forward twice**.
-Must be followed by bunny hopping or you lose your speed as soon as you touch the floor.
+You must be completely still before this and it must be followed by bunny hopping or you lose your speed as soon as you touch the floor.
 (Press forward, forward, *then* hold space - don't press space before the first W or it won't work)

 You should do this **every time after spawning** because this is the fastest way to start moving.
 Don't underestimate this.
 You'll be several times faster than normally.